rsduran/quiz-app-image-links/README.md

 # 🎯 Quiz App Image Links

-This project is built on top of the [Athena-quiz-app](https://github.com/rsduran/quiz-app.git) with some key differences.
+This project is built on top of the [Athena quiz app](https://github.com/rsduran/quiz-app.git) with some key differences.

 ## 🤔 Why "quiz-app-image-links"?

-In the original quiz-app, images were fetched/scraped and downloaded to the `frontend/public/assets` folder.
+In the original Athena quiz app, images were fetched/scraped and downloaded to the `frontend/public/assets` folder.
 This approach ensured offline accessibility of images.

 However, this led to challenges during production deployment on AWS EKS: